grst/chunksub/README.md

 *"like gnu parallel, only for qsub"*

+## Installation
+Will end up on PyPI at some point...

 ## Usage
 Say, we have a list of input arguments that we would like to process, e.g. [GEO](https://www.ncbi.nlm.nih.gov/geo/) accession numbers.